atilaneves/DIPs/Interpolation.md

 ```

 Its disadvantages are that the values are separated lexically from
-where they should appear in the resulting string, making it hard
+where they should appear in the resulting string, making it hard to
-to match which format specifiers correspond to which value.
+match which format specifiers correspond to which value.
 This latter
 disadvantage makes it easy for mismatches to occur.
+Its flexibility is
+seldom needed: experience has shown that nearly all specifiers in
+calls to `format` are `%s`.

 Both styles are poor choices when the string fragments are long and/or
 there are a lot of values to format, both of which tend occur when